synga-nl/laravel-development-kit/readme.md

 With the composer key you can specify the following keys:

-- Name: the name of the package.
-If you want a version constraint you can add a colon (:).
-For instance barryvdh/laravel-ide-helper:^3.0.
+- Version: You can add any version constraint supported by Composer.
 - Commands: You can add commands to certain events in composer.
 A list of events can be found here: https://getcomposer.org/doc/articles/scripts.md.
 Each event can have two keys: artisan and shell.
     - Artisan: an array with command (do not add php artisan) and a key after, which indicates after which command it